 To stop that from happening, the rational thing to do is to trap, neuter and return those stray and feral cats.
 Don’t have the financial means or a way to take them to the vet?
 Try finding someone that can do it for you.
 If nobody in your area is available, animal rescue groups will help you out.

 When I was growing up, we were feeding lots of ferals.
 I think it was up to 15 kitties at one point.
 I was a youngster then, and I didn’t know better.
 But today, I’d make sure to spay and neuter those felines.
 They were breeding like crazy and it gets out of hand pretty quickly.

 Learn from our mistakes and do trap, neuter, return strays and ferals that are roaming around your place.

 It’s tough to resist those cute but sad eyes and hungry meows.
 But is feeding stray and feral cats really the best for them?

 This is one tricky question.
 Some reputable sites recommend you feed those hungry and lonely homeless cats.
 On the other hand, many cat websites such as Catster claim that feeding strays and ferals is not a good idea.

 Let’s glance at the pros and cons of feeding stray and feral cats:

-- The cats will not be as hungry or skinny.
+- The cats will not be as hungry and skinny.